 I did get it cut, but it was a very long drawn out affair.

-Because this door was so heavy it was difficult to lift onto the saw horses.
+Because this door was so heavy it was difficult to lift onto the cheap saw horses.
+I have made my own Easy 2x4 Sawhorses that are very sturdy.

-The first step was to remove the metal kick plate.
+The first step to do this trunk made from a door project was to remove the metal kick plate.

 Upon closer inspection I notice that some of the joints have become loose.